akhilvreddy/Wavefunction-Plotter/README.md

   >
 </p>

+### The Code
+All of my code can be found [here](https://github.com/akhilvreddy/Quantum-Wavefunction-Analysis/blob/main/WavefunctionNotebook.ipynb).

 ## Particle in a varying potential
 For this case, I came up with a special type of potential function, which was more of like a upward facing parabola, but was completely under the x-axis the whole time.
 This way, the potnetial barrier was still a well.
 This is what the potential looked like:
 <p align="center">